By using this site, you agree to the Privacy Policy and Terms of Use.

 The ECDC surveillance data reveals that gonorrhea cases increased by 17.6% from 2023 to 2024, while syphilis infections rose by 24.5% during the same period.
 These figures represent the highest reported rates since comprehensive European monitoring began in 2014.

-Dr. Andrea Ammon, ECDC Director, emphasized the urgency of the situation in the agency’s latest report.
-The data encompasses all 27 EU member states plus Iceland, Liechtenstein, and Norway, providing a comprehensive picture of the continental health challenge.
+The data encompasses all 27 EU member states plus Iceland, Liechtenstein, and Norway, providing a comprehensive picture of the continental health challenge, according to the ECDC report.

-Young adults aged 20-29 account for the largest proportion of new infections, with men who have sex with men representing a particularly vulnerable population.
-However, global health experts note that cases are rising across all demographic groups.
+The ECDC data indicates that young adults aged 20-29 account for the largest proportion of new infections, with men who have sex with men representing a particularly vulnerable population.
+However, the surveillance report notes that cases are rising across all demographic groups.

 Antibiotic Resistance Complicates Treatment